chithuan102/comp1640/README.md

 2. Install credential from Github
 3. After that type: git clone https://github.com/chithuan102/comp1640

+OR: You can download by click button Clone and download to download zip file

 To run Frontend source you must:

 1. Install nodejs latest version at page https://nodejs.org/en/